-I.02 PLANNING POLICY
+1.01 PLANNING POLICY

 The emerging South Downs Local Plan sets out a site specific, Allocation Policy for the development of this site (Policy SD64).
-The policy wording opposite is from the Pre-submission version of the Local Plan.
+The policy wording opposite is the composite policy made up from the policy from the Pre-submission version of the Local Plan plus the changes set out in the schedule of changes.
 This is subject to change as a result of the outcomes of the Local Plan examination.